aaronmaynard/Karmalicity-Assistant/README.md

 Once the extension is loaded, all you have to do is click on the little icon.
 > Note: You must also have a Karmalicity account to use this extension!

+## Errors
+If you encounter any errors or the extension is not working, utilise the console.
+You can open the console via Chromes hotbar menu, or by pressing `CTRL + SHIFT + I`.
+Information needed should be printed there; such as *"The developer needs to add more types"*.
+Keep note of which credit Karmalicity was requesting, and add it to the getTargetId() function.

+## To-Do
+- Add a pause timer for when there are no listings available, say 10 seconds
+- Add the ability so disable the extension once the daily limit is reached
+- Animate the browser icon during running process